KathuriaHimanshi/INVENTORY-MANAGEMENT/README.md

 ## Steps of Inferential Data Analysis

-##Step 1: `Determine if that sample or population data`.
+## Step 1: `Determine if that sample or population data`.
  It's obviously a sample not the population of sales given we have just three years of data.
 We

-##Step 2: Get to know the data set better.
+## Step 2: Get to know the data set better.

-There are two big subgroups in our data men's shoes and women’s shoes.
+There are two big `subgroups in our data men's shoes and women’s shoes`.
 They are different and bundling them when making predictions will yield deceiving results as not only the feet differ by gender but also there are different shoe types and models.

 Our problem is related to `inventory management` Therefore we should divide our inventory and then count the frequencies the frequencies will give us a better idea of the data